Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 16. What are the consequences of ignoring web buckling or crippling in design?

-Ignoring web buckling or crippling checks in steel beam design can lead to several progressive failure consequences: web buckling - the first sign is visible diagonal wrinkling or bulging of the web panel under service loads, which may go unnoticed in concealed construction.
-As load increases, the buckled web panel loses stiffness; deflections increase disproportionately; eventually the tension field in adjacent panels becomes overloaded; a fracture-line type plastic hinge mechanism forms across the web; the beam loses shear capacity suddenly or progressively.
-For ductile failure (gradual progression), some warning exists; for slender high-strength steel webs, failure can be more sudden.
-Web crippling - initial sign is a visible dent or indentation at the bearing point; the web begins to yield and crush; without redistribution, the beam loses vertical support at that point; settlement of the supported structure occurs; progressive collapse of the loading system is possible.
-In structural assessments, both failures have been observed in light industrial buildings, crane runway girders, and cold-formed steel purlins (where the thin gauge makes crippling critical).
+Ignoring web buckling or crippling checks can lead to serious consequences.
+Web buckling - first sign is visible diagonal wrinkling under service loads; as load increases the buckled panel loses stiffness; deflections increase disproportionately; eventually a fracture-line plastic hinge mechanism forms across the web with sudden or progressive loss of shear capacity.
+Web crippling - initial sign is a visible dent at the bearing point; the web begins to yield and crush; without redistribution, the beam loses vertical support at that point; settlement of the supported structure occurs; progressive collapse is possible.
 All major codes (IS 800, AISC 360, Eurocode 3, BS 5950) have mandatory checks for these limit states - non-compliance is not a conservative simplification but a genuine safety hazard.

 17. What is patch loading and how is it treated in Eurocode 3?

 Patch loading is the EC3 terminology for web crippling under a concentrated transverse force applied through the flange over a finite length.
-It is treated in EN 1993-1-5 Chapter 6 using a buckling-based reduction approach: the resistance is F_Rd = f_yw * l_eff * t_w / gamma_M1 where l_eff = chi_F * l_y is the effective loaded length.
-The yield resistance length l_y is the length of web at the web-to-flange junction that would yield under the applied force (computed from l_y = s_s + 2*t_f*(1 + sqrt(m_1 + m_2)) where m_1 = f_yf*b_f/(f_yw*t_w) and m_2 = 0.02*(h_w/t_f)^2 for lambda_F > 0.5).
-The reduction factor chi_F = 0.5/lambda_F (capped at 1.0) is based on the non-dimensional slenderness lambda_F = sqrt(l_y*t_w*f_yw/F_cr) where F_cr = 0.9*k_F*E*t_w^3/h_w.
-The buckling coefficient k_F = 6 + 2*(h_w/a)^2 for end-supported panels with a rigid end post, or 3.5 + 2*(h_w/a)^2 without rigid end post.
-The EC3 patch loading model is the result of extensive research at Cardiff University (Roberts, Rockey) and Luleå University of Technology (Lagerqvist, Johansson) and is considered the most comprehensive and physically consistent model available for patch loading resistance of plate girder webs.
+It is treated in EN 1993-1-5 Chapter 6 using a buckling-based reduction approach: F_Rd = f_yw * l_eff * t_w / gamma_M1 where l_eff = chi_F * l_y.
+The yield resistance length l_y = s_s + 2*t_f*(1 + sqrt(m_1 + m_2)) where m_1 = f_yf*b_f/(f_yw*t_w) and m_2 = 0.02*(h_w/t_f)^2 for lambda_F > 0.5.
+The reduction factor chi_F = 0.5/lambda_F (capped at 1.0).
+The EC3 patch loading model is the result of extensive research at Cardiff University (Roberts, Rockey) and Luleå University (Lagerqvist, Johansson) and is considered the most comprehensive model available for patch loading resistance.

 18. How does flange thickness affect web crippling resistance?

-Flange thickness affects web crippling resistance through multiple mechanisms in all three codes.
-Direct dispersion: the IS 800 effective bearing length n_1 = 2.5*(t_f + r) increases linearly with flange thickness, directly increasing b_eff and hence F_cdw.
-For a 10 mm increase in t_f: n_1 increases by 25 mm, adding approximately 25*t_w*f_y/gamma_m0 kN to F_cdw (for t_w = 10 mm, f_y = 250 MPa: approximately +56.8 kN per 10 mm increase in flange thickness).
-AISC 360: the web crippling formula R_n = 0.80*t_w^2*[...]*sqrt(E*F_y*t_f/t_w) increases as sqrt(t_f) - thicker flanges give higher crippling resistance, reflecting the role of the flange in distributing load and providing rotational restraint at the web-flange junction.
-Eurocode 3: the parameter m_1 = f_yf*b_f/(f_yw*t_w) in the yield resistance length l_y is independent of t_f, but m_2 = 0.02*(h_w/t_f)^2 decreases with increasing t_f (thicker flanges reduce the correction for intermediate slenderness).
-Additionally, thicker flanges provide more rotational rigidity at the web-flange junction, which effectively increases the boundary condition stiffness for the web panel from simply-supported toward partially fixed, increasing the buckling coefficient and hence k_F.
+Flange thickness affects web crippling resistance through multiple mechanisms.
+Direct dispersion: the IS 800 effective bearing length n_1 = 2.5*(t_f + r) increases linearly with flange thickness; a 10 mm increase in t_f adds 25 mm to n_1, adding approximately 56.8 kN to F_cdw for t_w = 10 mm and f_y = 250 MPa.
+AISC 360: the crippling formula includes sqrt(t_f) - thicker flanges give higher crippling resistance, reflecting the role of the flange in distributing load and providing rotational restraint at the web-flange junction.
+Eurocode 3: thicker flanges reduce the correction term m_2 = 0.02*(h_w/t_f)^2 and provide more rotational rigidity at the web-flange junction, effectively increasing the boundary condition stiffness for the web panel.
 In practical design, providing thicker flanges is one effective way to improve web crippling resistance without changing the web dimensions.

 19. What is the difference between a bearing stiffener and a transverse stiffener?